forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 # Lab 0: Introduction

 ## Goal
 The Goal od this lab is to get familar with using the Studio IDE to build scoped applications.
-In the process we will learn about testing scripts for stories and how they can improve the effciencies of your re
+In the process we will learn about testing scripts for stories and how they can improve the effciencies of your requirement gathering, development, and testing teams.

 # Lab 1: Introduction
 # Lab 2: Introduction